hphelion/documentation/compute.networks.first.network.md

 	The following example creates a new port named `testPort1` on network `bd1c30f7-71f1-455e b91e-8d03da7f5224`.

 		new-port "testPort1" -nid bd1c30f7-71f1-455e b91e-8d03da7f5224 -asu -did "sdf\etc"

-### How to delete a network ###

-1. On the 13.5 instance, launch a Windows PowerShell window.

-	Select the shell appropriate to your system, either the 64-bit or 32-bit version.

-2. Enter the HP Cloud environment CLI by entering:

-	`PS C:> cd HPCS:`

-3. Create a new network by executing the following command, using the appropriate values:

-	remove-network

-	remove-network -id -all

-	Where

-		id - The ID of the network to delete.

-		all - Removes all networks in the current availability-zone associated with your project.

-	The following example deletes a network with the specified ID

-		remove-network -id 12857174-99cf-40e9-999e-fb0fa2e84898

-Deletes the Network with the id of 12857174-99cf-40e9-999e-fb0fa2e84898